 Rib Eye Steak with Roasted Carrots and Chimichurri Sauce

-Chimichurri sauce is a spicy, tangy condiment that originates in Argentina and Uruguay, where grilled meat is a speciality and simplicity is key.
+Chimichurri sauce is a spicy, tangy condiment originally from Argentina and Uruguay, where grilled meat is a specialty and simplicity is key.
 Here, mint adds a little unexpected brightness to the traditional blend of parsley and oregano.
 With so much flavor and hardly any effort required, this mouthwatering meal is sure to become a weeknight staple and a hit with dinner guests.

 - 1 tbsp butter, melted

 - 1/2 cup finely chopped parsley

 - 2 cloves garlic, finely grated

 - Black pepper